laissez-faire-btc/safe-redaction/README.md

 ```
 <deletion-statement> ::= <uuid> <transaction-id> <data-segment-list> <transaction-hash-update> <signature-hash-update-list>
 ```
 Where loosely speaking:

-* <deletion-statement> = the entire contents of an op return output's data pushes
+* `<deletion-statement>` = the entire contents of an op return output's data pushes
-* <uuid> = a specific 16 byte value used (only) to specify that this data is a deletion statement
+* `<uuid>` = a specific 16 byte value used (only and always) to signify that this data is a deletion statement
-* <transaction-id> = the id of the transaction being modified
+* '<transaction-id>' = the id of the transaction being modified
-* <data-segment-list> = a sequence of pairs of numbers, each pair being first the index of the first byte to delete, and second the number of bytes to delete - with the entire list prepended with the length of the list
+* '<data-segment-list>' = a sequence of pairs of numbers, each pair being first the index of the first byte to delete, and second the number of bytes to delete - with the entire list prepended with the length of the list
-* <transaction-hash-update> = the new transaction hash (transaction id)
+* `<transaction-hash-update>` = the new transaction hash (transaction id)
-* <signature-hash-update-list> = a list of hashes, each of which is the new hash to be used for one signature in the transaction - not prepended by the length of the list because the data changed (<data-segment-list>) is sufficient to uniquely describe exactly which hashes change - and unchanged hashes are both included here
+* '<signature-hash-update-list>` = a list of hashes, each of which is the new hash to be used for one signature in the transaction - not prepended by the length of the list because the data changed (`<data-segment-list>`) is sufficient to uniquely describe exactly which hashes change - and unchanged hashes are both included here

 **FAQs**